-As a parent, you know you're supposed to present kids with an array of healthy foods.
-Going to the grocery store is an important step in this process.
-The items you put in the cart week after week can affect your child's health and attitude toward nutritious food.
+Parents strive to serve their kids a variety of healthy foods, and going to the grocery store is an important step in this process.
+The items we put in our shopping carts week after week can boost kids' health — and give them a positive attitude toward nutritious food.

 A list can keep you on track — especially if you base it on a meal plan for the week.
 Focus your week's menus on wholesome, nutritious ingredients such as fresh and frozen fruits and vegetables, lean meats and poultry, fresh fish, whole grains, and low-fat diary products.